arldka/helm-charts/charts/prometheus-operator/README.md

 This version upgrades Prometheus-Operator to v0.59.1.

-Run these commands to update the CRDs before applying the upgrade.
+Run these commands to update the CRDs before applying the upgrade if you are not using ArgoCD to deploy the operator.

 ```console
 kubectl apply --server-side -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.59.1/example/prometheus-operator-crd/monitoring.coreos.com_alertmanagerconfigs.yaml